 What is changing for travelers in Thailand?

-| System applicable as of May 21, 2026 | Announced system after official publication |
+| System still displayed as of June 15, 2026 | Announced system after Royal Gazette publication |

 |---|---|

-| Up to 60 days visa-free | Expected return to 30 days visa-free for tourist stays |
+| Up to 60 days visa-free for eligible nationalities | Expected return to 30 days visa-free for tourist stays |

 | Extension possible at immigration | Additional 30-day extension likely maintained, subject to official confirmation |